ingsistemasunicordoba/ingsistemasunicordoba/README.md

 - 👋 Hi, I’m @ingsistemasunicordoba
 - 👀 I’m interested in ...
 Design - Design.
 Engineering.
 Programming.
 Web security.
 - 🌱 I’m currently learning ...
-GIT and GUTHUB
+GIT and GITHUB
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...